Pradyumnyadav0992/certified-kubernetes-administrator-course/docs/02-Core-Concepts/14-ReplicaSets.md

 #### Controllers are brain behind kubernetes

 ## What is a Replica and Why do we need a replication controller?
+1. High Availability: If a pod fails and it is a part of replica set then it will automotically get recreated.
+2. Load Balancing : If the load increase we can manually or automatically increae the no of pod .

   ![rc](../../images/rc.PNG)

   ![rc1](../../images/rc1.PNG)

+## Replica set or replication controller can create the pod on other nodes as will .
 ## Difference between ReplicaSet and Replication Controller
 - **`Replication Controller`** is the older technology that is being replaced by a **`ReplicaSet`**.
 - **`ReplicaSet`** is the new way to setup replication.
+-   It has a selector column which select the already created pod and consider then as a part of replicaset.

 ## Creating a Replication Controller